nzakas/understandinges6/manuscript/11-Promises.md

     // rejection
     console.error(err.message);
 });
 ```

 In this example, the native Node.js `fs.readFile()` asynchronous call is wrapped in a promise.
 The executor either passes the error object to `reject()` or the file contents to `resolve()`.

 Keep in mind that the executor runs immediately when `readFile()` is called.
 When either `resolve()` or `reject()` is called inside the executor, a job is added to the job queue in order to resolve the promise.
 This is called *job scheduling*, and if you've ever used `setTimeout()` or `setInterval()`, then you're already familiar with it.
-The idea is that a new job is added to the job queue so as to say, "don't execute this right now, but execute later."
+The idea is that a new job is added to the job queue so as to say, "don't execute this right now, but execute it later."
 In the case of `setTimeout()` and `setInterval()`, you're specifying a delay before the job is added to the queue:

 ```js
 // add this function to the job queue after 500ms have passed